MikeyBeez/Julie-Julie/README.md

 # Julie-Julie
 New Virtual Assistant with Elmo Model for Querying Downloaded Text.

 I'm building this from scratch on Pop!_OS 20.10, but I'm using code from my Juliet repository.
+Ubuntu 20.10, 20.04, 18.* should also work fine -- as well as many other linuxes.apt list

 INSTALLATION